 Five.
 Glass is a sustainable, natural material.
 One that is sought after in biophilic design.

-Glass panels with Kurt’s nature images were recently installed at Allina Health Joint Replacement Center in St Paul, Minnesota.
-The newly remodeled space was created exclusively with total joint replacement patients in mind and designed by Allina designer, Monica Albertson.
+Glass panels with Kurt’s nature images were recently installed at Allina Health Joint Replacement Center located in John Nasseff Medical Center in St Paul, Minnesota.
+The newly remodeled space was created exclusively with total joint replacement patients in mind and designed by Allina designer, Monica Albertson for United Hospital.

 Due to the weight and size of the installation, 4 panels were engineered and installed together seamlessly by InVision through butt glazing, which resulted in a stunning display.